AwalaApp/codelabs/codelabs/nodejs-pong.md

 ### What you'll need

-- Basic understanding of Node.js and JavaScript/TypeScript.
+- Very basic understanding of Node.js, JavaScript/TypeScript and HTTP.
 - [Node.js](https://nodejs.org/en/download/) 14+.
 We'll assume that `npm`, `npx` and `node` are in your `$PATH`.
 - A [Google Cloud Platform](https://cloud.google.com/) (GCP) account.
 As of this writing, running this codelab alone won't exceed your [free quota](https://cloud.google.com/appengine/quotas).
 - A domain name with DNSSEC enabled and the ability to create SRV records.
 If you don't have one already, register a cheap one with your favourite registrar.
 Alternatively, if you know of a service offering this for free, use it and please [let us know about it](https://github.com/AwalaNetwork/codelabs/issues/5).